A and B Loop: Route

 The A and B Loop is a circle route that runs across subdistricts contained within Portland's Central City, namely downtown Portland, Pearl District, Lloyd District, Central Eastside, and South Waterfront.
 It consists of two services that for a majority of the route operate in a one-way pair: the 6.1 mi A Loop, which runs clockwise, and the 6.6 mi B Loop, which runs counterclockwise.
 From Southwest Market Street, the route travels north through downtown Portland to the Pearl District via 10th and 11th avenues.
 It turns east on Northwest 10th and Lovejoy towards the Broadway Bridge and crosses the Willamette River.
 After the bridge, the tracks traverse Broadway and Weidler streets.
 The B Loop then turns right onto Northeast Grand Avenue, while the A Loop turns right on Northeast 7th Avenue, left on Oregon street, and another left onto Martin Luther King Jr. Boulevard.
 The lines reconnect at a turning loop on Southeast Stephens Street and enter an overpass at Harrison Street, which carries the route to OMSI.

 From OMSI, the streetcar tracks connect with the MAX tracks just west of the OMSI/Southeast Water MAX station as they approach Tilikum Crossing to cross the river back to the west side.
 They split at the four-track South Waterfront/South Moody MAX station, where the streetcar tracks run in the middle of the station's island platforms but don’t stop at the station.
 The route connects with the westside streetcar alignment on Southwest Moody Avenue then heads north towards RiverPlace.
 The tracks turn left on Southwest River Parkway, right on 4th Avenue, left on Montgomery Street, and split again on 5th Avenue.
 From the intersection of Southwest Montgomery and 5th, the A Loop crosses PSU's Urban Plaza diagonally for Mill Street, while the B Loop turns right onto 5th Avenue.
 The A Loop returns to Southwest 10th Avenue from Mill Street, while the B Loop turns left onto Market Street and proceeds until it returns to 11th Avenue.

 Stations

 The A and B Loop serves 52 stations, 24 of which are shared with the NS Line.
 Each platform is equipped with a ticket vending machine, real-time display system, and line information signs, and is accessible to users with limited mobility.
-Connections to Frequent Express (FX) and MAX Light Rail can be made at several stops along the route.
+Connections to FX and MAX Light Rail can be made at several stops along the route.